HaroldChen19/HaodongChen.github.io/_pages/about.md

   - /about.html
 ---

-I'm a third year undergraduate student from [School of Automation](https://zdhxy.nwpu.edu.cn/), [Northwestern Polytechnical University](https://www.nwpu.edu.cn/).
-And I'm also a research intern at [CityMind Lab](https://citymind.top/) in [HKUST(GZ)](https://www.hkust-gz.edu.cn/).
+I'm a third-year undergraduate student from [School of Automation](https://zdhxy.nwpu.edu.cn/), [Northwestern Polytechnical University](https://www.nwpu.edu.cn/).
+And I'm also a research intern at [CityMind Lab](https://citymind.top/) in [The Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/).

-Actually, as an EE majoring student, I have more than a passing interest in artificial intelligence.
+Actually, as an EE major student, I have more than a passing interest in artificial intelligence.
 So my research interests include **Computer Vision, Large Language Model(LLM), and Spatio-Temporal Data Mining**.

-I am very fortunate to be advised by [Prof.Dian Shao](https://scholar.google.com/citations?user=amxDSLoAAAAJ&hl=en) of SS Lab from NPU, and [Prof.Yuxuan Liang](http://yuxuanliang.com/) of CityMind Lab from HKUST(GZ).
+I am very fortunate to be advised by [Prof. Dian Shao](https://scholar.google.com/citations?user=amxDSLoAAAAJ&hl=en) of SS Lab from NPU, and [Prof. Yuxuan Liang](http://yuxuanliang.com/) of CityMind Lab from HKUST(GZ).

 Work Experience
 ======
-- Research Intern in CityMind Lab, HKUST(GZ)<br>
+- **Research Intern** in CityMind Lab, HKUST(GZ)<br>
 I began my internship remotely in 4/2023 and on-site from 7/2023-8/2023.
-Supervised by Prof.Yuxuan Liang primarily conducting research related to Multi-Modal and Computer Vision.
+Supervised by Prof.Liang primarily conducting research related to **Multi-Modal** and **Computer Vision**.

-Getting started
+Research Experience
 ======
-1. Register a GitHub account if you don't have one and confirm your e-mail (required!)
+- **Contrastive Urban Region Profiling**             7/2023-Present<br>
-1. Fork [this repository](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.
+Drawing inspiration from contrastive learning principles, this research endeavors to enhance the efficacy of urban governance initiatives by seamlessly integrating diverse multimodal data sources.
+The primary objective is to maximize the extraction of comprehensive urban profiling insights from satellite imagery and remote sensing maps, supervised by Prof. Liang.
-1. Go to the repository's settings (rightmost item in the tabs that start with "Code", should be below "Unwatch").
-Rename the repository "[your GitHub username].github.io", which will also be your website's URL.
+- **Parent-Child Dialogue Language Model**           7/2023-Present<br>
-1. Set site-wide configuration and create content & metadata (see below -- also see [this set of diffs](http://archive.is/3TPas) showing what files were changed to set up [an example site](https://getorg-testacct.github.io) for a user with the username "getorg-testacct")
+Grounded in the inherent foundational paradigm shift characteristic of LLM, this research is predicated upon a novel paradigm of human-computer interaction.
+Its ultimate objective revolves around the nuanced cultivation of familial harmony to establish an advanced and harmonious framework capable of reconfiguring the familial landscape, supervised by Prof. Shao.
-1. Upload any files (like PDFs, .zip files, etc.) to the files/ directory.
-They will appear at https://[your GitHub username].github.io/files/example.pdf.
+- **Multi-Modal Fine-Grained Action Recognition**    6/2023-Present<br>
-1. Check status by going to the repository settings, in the "GitHub pages" section
+Central to our pursuit is the conception and realization of an elevated multi-modal fine-grained action recognition framework, characterized by a uniform video format serving as the network's input substrate.
+This research endeavors to culminate in the crystallization of a suite of meticulous fine-grained action recognition protocols, poised to propel the advancement of domains such as sports commentary and surveillance parsing, supervised by Prof. Shao.

 Site-wide configuration
 ------